brandenbonaby/hyperv-testing/README.md

     -q, --quiet            silence none important test messages

-<h4> optional arguments: Shared by test methods and arguments postfixed with _single </h4>
+<h4> optional arguments: Shared by test methods </h4>

      -h, --help            show this help message and exit -E, --enable_all      Enable the specified test type on ALL vmbus devices.
      -e, --enable_single   Enable the specified test type on a SINGLE vmbus device.
      -p, --path            Debugfs path to a vmbus device.
-The path must be the absolute path to the device.
+The path must be the absolute path to the device. **This option will also be available to arguments postfixed with _single**

 <h4> optional arguments: 'delay' specific arguments </h4>